bufbuild/protobuf-es/MANUAL.md

 To learn more about the schema, take a look at the section about [reflection](#reflection).

+> [!WARNING]
+>
+> Protobuf has [closed and open enums][protobuf.dev/enum].
+A closed enum (proto) only accepts declared values, while an
+> open enum (proto3) also accepts other values.
+If you work with open enums, make sure to handle unexpected values.
+>
+> TypeScript enums are [closed since version 5.0][ts-5.0-enum-overhaul].
+Generated code has not been updated to properly
+> model open enums with TypeScript v5 and later because Protobuf-ES still supports TypeScript v4.9.5.

 ### Extensions

 An extension is a field defined outside of its container message.
 For example, we can add the field `age` to the